devBySol/IDSP2_BeepBlog/_posts/AboutUs.md

 #### Monica Nguyen - Graphic Designer

-Hi, I’m Monica, one of the digital designers for Beep.
-I’m passionate about creating designs that strike the right balance between aesthetics and functionality.
-I’m always eager to learn and expand my skillset, constantly exploring new styles, shapes, and artistic approaches to bring fresh ideas to life.
+Hi, I'm Monica, one of the digital designers for Beep.
+I'm passionate about creating designs that strike the right balance between aesthetics and functionality.
+I'm always eager to learn and expand my skillset, constantly exploring new styles, shapes, and artistic approaches to bring fresh ideas to life.

 ---